lijinghuan1997/cavitymodel/README.md

   The main arithmetic is ODE45 to solve the differential equations, so the requirement for the versions is very low.
   # Instructions
+  You can just ran the demo.m to get all the result.
+And the detailed process are shown below.

   Run the code_submit.m, at first.

   Run the momentum_submit.m, secondly.

   Run the model_submit.m, at last.
   # Running time
-  The expected result lasts about an hour (code_submit.m), with the recommended specs (16 GB RAM, 8 cores@3.6 GHz)
+  The expected result lasts about more than 10 hours (demo.m), with the recommended specs (16 GB RAM, 8 cores@3.6 GHz) code_submit.m lasts about an hour. momentum_submit.m lasts about 8 hours. model.submit.m lasts about an hour.
   # Results
   code_submit.m----data_end.mat
   % source code, generating the profiles